jordy1611/romcom/README.md

 *Saving and displaying covers (Iteration 4)*

 **5/15/2020**
 Completed Iteration 5: Added functionality to delete saved covers.
-While in the saved covers view, a user can now double click a miniaturized image of the cover in order to delete that cover from the window and the date model.
+While in the saved covers view, a user can now double click a miniaturized image of the cover in order to delete that cover from the window and the data model.
 We created a function called deleteCover which identifies the saved cover by its id associated with Date.now() and removes it from the data set.

 ![gif of deleting saved covers](/readme-images/Deleting-gif.gif) *Deleting saved covers (Iteration 5)*